rocksmash1/reseller-tools/README.md

 Python 3.6.5 or greater
 discord.py v0.16.12

 P.S Some of this code (especially the calculations) are messy.
 This was an old script I had made a little bit back.
-Just trying to give a basic example of whaat a discord bot using the api wrapper looks like.
+Just trying to give a basic example of what a discord bot using the api wrapper looks like.
 Enjoy!